 Welcome to The Room, an online reading series that brings original work, plays in-development, and new stories to Chicago audiences.
 Offering in-depth discussions as well as action steps for patrons that intersect with themes of the plays.
-The Room will run via Zoom monthly for the duration for the COVID-19 pandemic as a fundraiser with the intent to transition into an in-person experience in the future.
+The Room is a virtual, accessible series on Zoom.

 Loving Across Borders